Emmanuel Olisadebe

-Emmanuel Olisadebe (/pl/; born 22 December 1978) is a former professional footballer who played as a striker.
-Born in Nigeria, he played for the Poland national team.
+Emmanuel Olisadebe (/pl/; born 22 December 1978) is a professional footballer who plays as a striker for Klasa A club KS Kłopotów-Osiek.
+Born in Nigeria, an indigene of Ibusa in present day Delta State, he played for the Poland national team.
 He scored 11 international goals in 25 caps between 2000 and 2004, and participated in the 2002 FIFA World Cup.
 In 2001, he won the Polish Footballer of the Year Award.

 Olisadebe began his career with Jasper United in his native Nigeria, before signing with Polish top flight club Polonia Warsaw in 1997.
-At Polonia he became a first team regular, and helped the club to the Ekstraklasa title, and Ekstraklasa Cup and Polish Super Cup.
-After meeting the residency requirements, Olisadebe became a Polish national in 2000 making him available for selection for the Poland national football team.
-He was subsequently called up to the national team and in the process become the first black player to represent Poland.
+At Polonia, he became a first team regular, and helped the club to the Ekstraklasa title, the Polish League Cup and the Polish Super Cup.
+After meeting the residency requirements, Olisadebe became a Polish national in 2000 making him available for selection for the Poland national team.
+He was subsequently called up, and in the process became the first black player to represent Poland at senior level.

-After leaving Poland he went on to play in Greece, Cyprus, England and China before retiring.
+After leaving Poland, he went on to play in Greece, Cyprus, England and China before retiring.
+In September 2026, he returned to football, joining amateur club KS Kłopotów-Osiek.

 Club career

 Polonia Warsaw

 Olisadebe began playing for Polonia Warsaw during the 1997–98 Ekstraklasa season where in his first season he played in 13 league games.
-During his time in the Polish capital he helped them secure their first championship title in 50 years in the 1999–2000 season, scoring 12 goals in the process.
+During his time in the Polish capital, he helped them secure their first championship title in 50 years in the 1999–2000 season, scoring 12 goals in the process.
 He also won the League Cup and the Super Cup that season.

 Panathinaikos

-Olisadebe moved to Panathinaikos where he scored 24 goals in 74 matches.
+Olisadebe moved to Panathinaikos in January 2001, where he scored 24 goals in 74 matches.
 In 2004, he helped the club win the title for the first time in 7 years by scoring all the winning goals in the last three of four games of the championship.
 He also won the cup that year, making it a double.
 However, during his time at Panathinaikos he suffered an injury that required surgery in Greece.

 Portsmouth

 On 4 January 2006, he joined Portsmouth until the end of the 2005–06 season.
 He made his debut ten days later, replacing Richard Hughes after 61 minutes of an eventual 1–0 Premier League defeat to Everton at Fratton Park.
-A week later he made his only other appearance for the club, playing the final 37 minutes of a 5–0 defeat at Birmingham City, this time in place of Vincent Péricard.
+A week later, he made his only other appearance for the club, playing the final 37 minutes of a 5–0 defeat at Birmingham City, this time in place of Vincent Péricard.

 His contract was terminated after four months, at which point he moved to Skoda Xanthi, where he played for nine matches.

 APOP Kinyras Peyias

-He then featured for APOP Kinyras Peyia FC where he played in the 2007–08 season where he played in 17 games scoring 6 goals.
+Olisadebe then featured for APOP Kinyras Peyias, where he played in the 2007–08 season, making 17 appearances and scoring six goals.